MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlcheatsheet.md

 ---
 # SQL to Kusto cheat sheet

-If you're familiar with SQL and want to learn how to query data using KQL, use Azure Data Explorer to translate SQL queries into KQL.
+If you're familiar with SQL and want to learn KQL, you can use Azure Data Explorer to translate SQL queries into KQL.

 To translate an SQL query, preface the SQL query with a comment line, `--`, and the keyword `explain`.
-The output will be the equivalent KQL version of the query, which can help you learn the KQL syntax and concepts.
+The output will show the KQL version of the query, which can help you understand the KQL syntax and concepts.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA9PV5XKNCPBx9PRT4Ap29XF1DlFw9g/1C4l38nTX0NJUSCxWcFZwC/L3VQguyS/KdS1LzSspBgDZdzUzNQAAAA==" target="_blank">Run the query</a>